Ascend/ascend-deployer/README.en.md

 - Please strictly follow the official compilation specification when compiling tensorflow aarch64.
 - Tensorflow 1.15.0 is only applicable to python3.7, and tensorflow 2.6.5 is applicable to python3.7, python3.8, and python3.9.Due to dependency conflict, after installing one version, you need to uninstall the installed version before installing another version.
 - If you plan to use the automatic download function under Linux, please configure the GUI interface in advance and directly run the download instruction.
-- Please use ascend deployer (2.0.4) of the previous iteration to install the old version of the software package.
 - Euleros, SLES, Debian and other systems may trigger driver source compilation when installing the driver.
 Users are required to install the kernel header package consistent with the kernel version of the system (which can be viewed through 'uname -r' command).
 The details are as follows.
 - Based on security considerations, it is recommended to reinforce the unzipped installation directory(ascend-deployer) and set its permission to only allow owner to use.